ibm-cloud-docs/dr-automation-powervs/system-status-interface.md

 The following are the available statuses:

-- Quick Discovery initiated.
+- `Quick Discovery initiated`.
-- Quick Discovery completed.
+- `Quick Discovery completed`.
-- Exploration of VM resources in progress.
+- `Exploration of VM resources in progress`.
-- Exploration of VM resources completed.
+- `Exploration of VM resources completed`.
-- Removal of disks from the workgroup's volume group.
+- `Removal of disks from the workgroup's volume group`.
-- Exploration of VM resources in progress.
+- `Exploration of VM resources in progress`.
-- Exploration of VM resources completed.
+- `Exploration of VM resources completed`.
-- The ongoing operation has encountered an issue and failed.
+- `The ongoing operation has encountered an issue and failed`.

 ## WorkGroup deletion
 {: #workgroup-delete}